 Filezilla v1.1

-Finally we are going to add an extra layer of security to restrict access to our server.
-We will only allow our client's IP to access.
-In our case we are configuring an FTP server to make backups so we have the client's IPs quite well defined.
-To block all incoming connections we will write a * and exclude in the following box the IPs that we want to allow in the connection, we finish by clicking OK:
+Finally, we'll add an extra layer of security to restrict access to our server.
+We'll only allow access to our client's IP address.
+In our case, we're configuring an FTP server to perform backups, so we have the client IP addresses fairly well defined.
+To block all incoming connections, type * and exclude the IP addresses we want to allow in the connection in the following box.
+Click OK to finish:

 Filezilla v0.8